In my 25+ years as a professional travel writer, I’ve been extremely fortunate to travel to some amazing destinations all around the world.

 Ranked among the best Christmas lights in Atlanta since its inception, the ever-popular Garden Lights, Holiday Lights is one of our favorite GA Christmas attractions.

-The Atlanta Botanical Garden has been illuminating their 30-acre property with millions of LED lights for 12 years, with timed tickets to ensure an easy flow of visitors throughout.
+The Atlanta Botanical Garden has been illuminating its 30-acre property with millions of LED lights for over a decade, with timed tickets to ensure an easy flow of visitors throughout the event.

 Some of their best Atlanta Christmas Light displays include the Ice Goddess, the Tunnel of Light, and the glowing Orchestral Orbs, which dance along with light and color to festive holiday music.